djoly/httptest/README.md

 ### Want more features?

-Currently, httptest will meet your needs if you only need to test GET requests, and only care about the response code and location header.
+Currently, httptest will meet your needs if you only need to test GET requests and only care about the response code and location header.
 If you need more robust testing, drop me note and let me know.
 Alternatively, feel free to fork this project and make modifications to it.